araichev/vegehead/recipes/chocolate.rst

 Homemade chocolate is much better than store-bought chocolate, because you can adjust the former to your own taste, e.g. make it fattier and less sweet than the latter.
-Plus it takes only about 20 minutes to make.
+Plus it takes only about 25 minutes to make, if you buy the cocoa butter and cocoa powder premade instead of making your own from cocoa nibs.
 The downside to the recipe below is that the chocolate needs to stay refrigerated to keep its smooth texture.
 Perhaps adding some lecithin would address that issue.